Get Your Garden Started with a Trip to the Petaluma Seed Bank

 As luck and the Bay Area's reputation as a foodie paradise would have it, Baker Creek opened up a branch in Petaluma back in 2009.
 Occupying two levels of the grand 1920s Sonoma County National Bank building, Baker Creek's Petaluma Seed Bank is a retail store that stocks everything in their catalogue and then some.
 Grab a tin bucket by the front door to carry your seeds and get to work.
 It's almost overwhelming, but the Seed Bank's friendly and knowledgeable staff can help guide you through a seemingly bewildering array of choices.
 It's probably a good idea to get one of their catalogues or go online first to find out what you want, but part of the fun is wandering the aisles and seeing what the shelves have to offer.

-At some point we have to stop and regroup and decide what we really need, because, after all, we don't live on two acres of land in which to grow our potentially massive garden.
-We did a quick edit of our seed selection, settling on a nice variety of tomatoes, squash, beans, carrots, and snow peas, cucumbers, spinach, and even melons of a variety grown by Thomas Jefferson at Monticello in the 1700s (now that's heirloom).
+At some point we have to stop and regroup and decide what we really need, because, after all, we don't live on five acres of land in which to grow our potentially massive garden.
+We did a quick edit of our seed selection, settling on a nice variety of tomatoes, zucchini, beans, carrots, peppers, Swiss chard, and radishes.

 Occasionally, the Seed Bank sells locally produced organic fruits and vegetables, too.
 They were doing a brisk business when we were there last Sunday—I guess it is that time of the year, isn't it?